 The Links, Incorporated is an international, not-for-profit corporation, established in 1946.
-The membership consists of 12,000 professional women of color in 276 chapters located in 42 states, the District of Columbia and the Commonwealth of the Bahamas.
+The membership consists of more than 16,000 professional women of African descent in 292 chapters located in 41 states, the District of Columbia, the Commonwealth of the Bahamas, and the United Kingdom..
 It is one of the nation’s oldest and largest volunteer service organizations of extraordinary women who are committed to enriching, sustaining and ensuring the culture and economic survival of African Americans and other persons of African ancestry.

 The outstanding programming of The Links, Incorporated has five facets which include National Trends and Services, The Arts, Services to Youth, International Trends and Services and Health and Human Services.
 The programs are implemented through strategies such as public information and education, economic development, and public policy campaigns.

-In 1976, Middlesex County became the 144th Chapter of The Links, Inc. The chapter organizers were Jean Challenger Hurd, Patricia Hardiman Long, J.D., Helen Boulware Moore, Maxine Pierce and Ida White and along with following 15 other women, chartered Middlesex County.
-Middlesex County Chapter members are linked by “friendship and service” and over the past 30 years have celebrated many chapter milestones.
+In 1976, Middlesex County (MA) became the 144th Chapter of The Links, Incorpoated The chapter organizers were Jean Challenger Hurd, Patricia Hardiman Long, J.D., Helen Boulware Moore, Maxine Pierce and Ida White and along with following 15 other women, chartered Middlesex County.
+Middlesex County (MA) Chapter members are linked by “friendship and service” and over the past 30 years have celebrated many chapter milestones.

 The Chapter was distinguished at the Philadelphia Regional Conference in 1997 when it was invited to present to the Area Arts Assembly the strategic plan and implementation for the “Links & Lineage” project.
 This project was viewed as a model for other chapters and a unique way to fulfill our national program facet in the Arts.